linuslind/Skatteverket/README.md

-# SHS Skatteverket Curl Upload Guide (Windows)
+aaaaaaaaaaaaaaa# SHS Skatteverket Curl Upload Guide (Windows)

-This guide helps you upload a test file (`testfil.xml`) to Skatteverket's SHS test environment using `curl` in Windows with mutual TLS authentication.
+This guide helps you upload a test file (`testfile.xml`) to Skatteverket's SHS test environment using `curl` in Windows with mutual TLS authentication.

 ---